fvgls/mkdocs-ci/README.md

 ![CI pipeline](https://github.com/fvgls/mkdocs-ci/workflows/CI%20Pipeline/badge.svg)

-This project aim to put in place an continuous integration system on the [mkdocs](https://github.com/mkdocs/mkdocs) project which information can be find on the following platforms:
+This project aims to put in place an continuous integration system on the [mkdocs](https://github.com/mkdocs/mkdocs) project which information can be found on the following platforms:
 - [GitHub Repository](https://github.com/mkdocs/mkdocs).
 - View the [MkDocs documentation][mkdocs].
 - Project [release notes][release-notes].